jorisparet/partycls/docs/tutorials/descriptors/overview.rst

 Voronoi tessellation can be used in molecular simulations to identify nearest neighbors by construction of Voronoi polyhedra :cite:`bernal_1959`, which consists in drawing orthogonal planes at the mid-points between the central particle and each of its neighbors (*i.e.* its `Wigner-Seitz cell <https://en.wikipedia.org/wiki/Wigner%E2%80%93Seitz_cell>`_).
 In particular, the *radical* variant of Voronoi tessellation :cite:`gellatly_1982`, which accounts for the relative sizes of the particles to determine of the positions of the intersecting planes, provides better results for multi-components systems.

 .. warning::
-	This method uses the effective particles radii.
+	This method uses the effective particles' radii.
 This information must thus be provided either from an additional field in the input trajectory file, or directly at the level of the ``Trajectory`` instance using the ``Trajectory.set_property`` method.
+Otherwise, default values will be used.

 Examples: